Skela97/CarAuctionHub-API/README.md

 ## Objective

 The primary goal of this project was to gain practical experience with essential building components commonly found in distributed software systems.
-This included working with gateways, message brokers, Docker, Kubernetes for deployment, identity server for authentication, and implementing CI/CD workflows utilizing GitHub Actions.
+This included working with API gateway, message broker, Docker, Kubernetes for deployment, identity server for authentication, and implementing CI/CD workflows utilizing GitHub Actions.

 ## Technologies Used